w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 2.4.13 Focus Appearance (AAA)

-Briefly:
+In brief:
-* The focus indicator contrasts 3:1 with the component’s unfocused state and with its surroundings.
+* <strong>What: </strong>The focus indicator contrasts 3:1 with the component’s unfocused state and with its surroundings.
-* Why: People with low contrast sensitivity cannot see small contrast differences.
+* <strong>Why: </strong>People with low contrast sensitivity cannot see small contrast differences.

 <p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">reporter</a> with repetitive stress injury who doesn't use a mouse:<br>
   and <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">Retiree</a> with low contrast sensitivity:</p>